Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 }
 ```

-* The last function `payFee` will be an external payable function for that transfers money into the contract to simulate a student making payment, the function asigns the bool variable `is_payed` to `true` and the vaireable payed amount `amount` to `msg.value`, and finally returns a string format that shows the information of the payment made.
+* The last function `payFee` will be an external payable function that transfers money into the contract to simulate a student making a payment, the function assigns the bool variable `is_payed` to `true` and the variable paid amount `amount` to `msg.value`, and finally returns a string format that shows the information of the payment made.

 Copy and add the code below to the `StudentIntro.sol` contract.